deadbok/ssg/README.md

 thing is processed by the `Jinja2`_ template engine.
 A lot can be done solely in the `Jinja2`_ templates, but some steps in the conversion can be hooked into, by extending ssg.
-I test ssg on my blog, the blogging engine is made by extensions to ssg, and `Jinja2`_ templates.
+I test ssg on my blog, the engine is made by extensions to ssg, and `Jinja2`_ templates.

 .. _Markdown: http://daringfireball.net/projects/markdown